 - Authentic Transformational Leadership.
 An authentic transformational leader is ethical, honest, and inspiring.
 Employees of authentic transformational leaders report these leaders as being highly transparent—that is, that the transformational leader is consistent in their actions, and that the leader truly believes what he/she claims he believes.
 A sample question is “My immediate supervisor is convincing when communicating his/her vision.”

 3. Climate for Deep Diversity

 Climate for deep diversity refers to the extent that the organization has policies, practices, and procedures that encourage diversity of ideas, values, and experiences.
-Two dimensions were measured.
+Two dimensions are measured.